diamond-diadem/diamond-diadem.github.io/content/en/news/ag-diadem-2024/index.md

 <div align="justify">

-During these days, PEPR DIADEM will have the honor of presenting the program's progress and key highlights of its projects.
-On this occasion, the launch of 17 new projects funded under the 2023 Call for Projects will also be organized.
+During these days, PEPR DIADEM has had the honor of presenting the program's progress and key highlights of its projects.
+On this occasion, the launch of 17 new projects funded under the 2023 Call for Projects has also been organized.

 </div>

-The General Assembly will be organized around two events:

-- **November 13 at the Capelle auditorium** will be an afternoon open to all.
-- **November 14 and 15 at the Double Mixte** will be days reserved for participants in targeted projects and projects funded by the 2023 PEPR DIADEM Call for Projects.

-<p align="center"><a class="btn btn-primary rounded-pill mt-2" href="https://journee-diadem.sciencesconf.org/" role="button">Program and Registration</a></p>
+<h4>The coordinators of the 3 work packages (WPs) presented the progress of the DIAMOND project to the participants</h4>

+<h5>View or download their slides</h5>

+- <a href="/downloads/posters-slides-ag2024-diadem/Presentation-DIAMOND-WP1-14-11-AG-2024.pdf">WP1: Codes and Workflows</a>
+- WP2: Databases
+- WP3: Machine Learning Potential Demonstrator

+<h4>The engineers of the 3 work packages (WPs) participated in the poster sessions</h4>

+<h5>View or download their posters</h5>

+- <a href="/downloads/posters-slides-ag2024-diadem/Poster-WP1-AG2024.pdf">WP1: Codes and Workflows</a>
+  - <a href="/downloads/posters-slides-ag2024-diadem/Poster-MOFLearning-AG2024.pdf">Demonstrator: MOFLearning Workflow</a>
+- <a href="/downloads/posters-slides-ag2024-diadem/Poster-WP2-AG2024.pdf">WP2: Databases</a>
+- <a href="/downloads/posters-slides-ag2024-diadem/Poster-WP3-AG2024.pdf">WP3: Machine Learning Potential Demonstrator</a>

 <br/>